The Intake

 Improve efficiency and boost accuracy with Tebra’s cloud-based, ONC-certified EHR.

-How can physicians combat common workplace stressors and reduce their rates of burnout?
+How can physicians combat common workplace stressors and reduce burnout?

-Our own research shows that 42% of hospital system employees are considering switching to private practice, mostly motivated by their desire for a better work-life balance.
-According to our findings, physicians working in private practices report lower rates of burnout across the board.
+Tebra's research shows that, in 2023, 42% of hospital system employees were considering switching to private practice, mostly motivated by their desire for a better work-life balance.
+According to our findings, physicians working in private practices report less burnout across the board.
+They are also less concerned with burnout, ranking it (39%) lower than insurance difficulties (46%), the rising cost of healthcare (46%), and competition from larger health organizations (44%).

 Effortlessly collect payments faster and at higher rates with Tebra’s billing and payments solution.

 Medscape’s Self-Employed Physicians Report shows that self-employed respondents value their autonomy above all else (64%), followed by the ability to manage their own workload and productivity (38%).
-This sentiment is echoed in our own report, The Independent Provider Playbook: 5 Ways to Beat Hospitals and Corporations at Their Own Game
+This sentiment is echoed in Tebra's report, The Independent Provider Playbook: 5 Ways to Beat Hospitals and Corporations at Their Own Game

-The absence of autonomy in task execution and the inability to influence work-related decisions have been linked to increased burnout levels.
+The absence of autonomy in task execution and the inability to influence work-related decisions have been linked to increased burnout.
 When physicians enjoy autonomy and control over their work, burnout rates decrease, and professional fulfillment rates rise.

 Independent providers’ autonomy is a win-win for patients and practitioners